jkoendev/openocl_models/README.md

 https://github.com/OpenOCL/OpenOCL/issues/102

-Model for optimal control with OpenOCL
+Collection of models for optimal control with OpenOCL

 rtb: models used with Peter Corke's robotics toolbox